codepr/sol/README.md

 features expected from an MQTT broker.
 It does not leak memory as of now, there's probably some corner cases, not deeply investigated yet.

+- Configuration file on disk
-- QoS 0, 1, 2
+- Support for QoS messages 0, 1 and 2
-- Retained messages
+- Retained messages per topic
 - Periodic stats publishing
-- Wildcards (#) on subscriptions
+- Support multiple topics subscriptions through wildcard (#)
 - Authentication through username and password
-- SSL/TLS connections (almost ready)
+- SSL/TLS connections, configuration accepts minimum protocols to be used
-- Logging
+- Logging on disk
+- Daemon mode
 - Multiplexing IO with abstraction over backend, currently supports select/poll/epoll choosing the better implementation.